pactus-project/pactus.org/website/learn/consensus/protocol/index.md

 #### Block announcement

-Once the proposer receives $$2f+1$$ precommit messages from other validators (including its own), it can create a block-announce messages and broadcasts it to the network.
+Each validator that receives a valid proposal and with $$2f+1$$ precommit messages from other validators (including its own), can create a block-announce messages and broadcasts it to the network.
 The block-announce message has this form:

 $$\langle \text{BLOCK-ANNOUNCE} ,h ,r ,B, C \rangle$$